| Hot rods |

 |

-Kemps Rod and Restoration, Inc. MI
+Kemps Rod and Restoration, Inc. Iron Mountain, MI

 http://www.kempsrodandrestoration.com/